MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 double upper[1];

-CopyBuffer(bandsHandle, 0, 0, 1, upper);
+CopyBuffer(bandsHandle, 1, 0, 1, upper);

 double value = upper[0];

-The safer way is as follows.
+A safer way to write it is as follows.

 double upper[1];

-if(CopyBuffer(bandsHandle, 0, 0, 1, upper) <= 0)
+if(CopyBuffer(bandsHandle, 1, 0, 1, upper) <= 0)

 {

-Print("Failed to retrieve upper band");
+Print("Failed to get the upper band");

 return;